ohhadji/mitomission/README.md

 # MitoMission: Carbon Circuit

 MitoMission is a complete offline browser game for second-year medical biochemistry students.
-The player transports pyruvate into the mitochondrial matrix, completes the pyruvate dehydrogenase bridge reaction, guides one acetyl-CoA through all eight TCA-cycle reactions, manages four clinical/physiological events, and verifies the pathway in a four-part Final Gate.
+The player transports pyruvate into the mitochondrial matrix, completes the pyruvate dehydrogenase bridge reaction, guides one acetyl-CoA through all eight TCA-cycle reactions, manages four clinical/physiological events, and verifies the pathway in a four stage Final Gate.

-The expected correct-path play time is approximately 8-12 minutes.
+The expected play time is approximately 8-12 minutes.

 ## Run the game